google/WebFundamentals/src/content/en/updates/2012/03/A-New-Experimental-Feature-style-scoped.md

 Given that the implementation of scoped style sheets is still new, they are currently hidden behind a run-time flag in Chrome.
 To enable them you need to get a version of Chrome that has a version number of 19 or higher (Chrome Canary right now), then locate the ‘Enable `<style scoped>`’ entry in chrome://flags (towards the end), click ‘Enable’ and then restart the browser.

-There are currently no known bugs, but `@global` and scoped versions of `@keyframes` and `@-webkit-region` and are stil in the process of being implemented.
+There are currently no known bugs, but `@global` and scoped versions of `@keyframes` and `@-webkit-region` and are still in the process of being implemented.
 Also, `@font-face` is ignored for the time being since there is a good chance that the spec will change.

 We would like to encourage everyone interested in the feature to try it out and let us know about your experiences: the good, the bad and (maybe) the buggy.